When creating content, you may need to insert custom symbols and characters into your posts.

 Using Smilies In WordPress

-Smilies, also known as “emoticons,” are used to convey emotions in your writing.
+Smileys, also known as “emoticons,” are used to convey emotions in your writing.
 They can be used to brighten up your posts, express disapproval, confusion, sadness, anger, etc… 🙂

 You can turn off this feature using plugins (see below), so that when you type 😉 in your post, you will see 😉 instead of ;-).

-The screenshot below shows a number of smiley images you can use in your content and the characters used to produce these (note: in some instances, you can use multiple text options to display the same smilie ;))
+The screenshot below shows a number of smilie images you can use in your content and the characters used to produce these (note: in some instances, you can use multiple text options to display the same smilie ;))

 For more information about using Smileys in WordPress, go here:

-Useful Plugins For Inserting Special Characters Into WordPress
+Inserting Special Characters Into WordPress – Plugins

-(HTML Special Characters Helper plugin for WordPress)
+(HTML Special Characters Helper plugin)

 (Installing HTML Special Characters Helper)

-(HTML Special Characters Helper tool)
+(HTML Special Characters section)

 (HTML Special Characters – See more link)

-(HTML Special Characters – Full list)
+(HTML Special Characters – Complete list of characters)

-(Character inserted into post in Visual mode)
+(Character added to post in Visual editor)

 (HTML Entities Button)

-(Installing HTML Entities Button – plugin for WordPress)
+(Install HTML Entities Button – WordPress plugin)

-(HTML Entities Button Items – Text Editor)
+(HTML Entities Button Menu Functionality)

-This plugin lets you convert special characters to HTML entities …
+The HTML Entities Button plugin allows you to convert special characters to HTML entities …

-(Convert special characters to HTML entities button)
+(Convert special characters to HTML entities functionality)

 Or vice-versa …